 Add-on services

-Upgrading from the Basic Package to the Preferred Package (about $30 per month) gives you 24/7 access to a registered nurse or a doctor for any and all health questions.
+Upgrading from the Basic Package to the Premium Package (about $35 per month) gives you 24/7 access to a registered nurse or a doctor for any and all health questions.
 You can even get prescriptions over the phone.
-The Preferred Package also unlocks access to the Lively Link caregiver app.

-Read more in our Lively (formerly GreatCall) review.
+Read more in our Lively (formerly GreatCall) review or check out the best medical alert systems for fall detection.

 QMedic

-If you can pay for an annual plan, consider QMedic.
-The in-home cellular system costs $300 per year ($25 per month), putting it on par with our other recommendations.
+If you're interested in an annual plan, consider QMedic.
+The in-home cellular system costs $300 per year ($25 per month) or $30 monthly, putting it on par with our other recommendations.

-For $400 per year ($33.33 per month) you can get a mobile GPS device.
-In fact, QMedic is one of the few medical alert companies that leases mobile equipment rather than requiring an up-front purchase.
+You can also choose a mobile GPS device, which bumps up the monthly fee to around $33 per month.
+QMedic is one of the few medical alert companies that leases mobile equipment rather than requiring an up-front purchase.

-The main drawback of a QMedic system is a lack of customization.
-QMedic offers no fall detection, wall buttons, or voice activation.
-But it's worth considering if you want a simple system with a simple payment structure.
+The main drawback of a QMedic system is a lack of customization features.
+QMedic offers fall detection only through the mobile smartwatch option with real-time GPS.
+It doesn’t offer wall buttons or voice activation.
+Still, it's worth considering if you want a simple system with a simple payment structure.

-Counting the equipment fee, self-installation fee, and monthly monitoring, you’ll drop over $650 on Philips Lifeline after a year.
+Counting the setup fee, equipment fee, self-installation fee, and monthly monitoring, you’ll drop over $550 on Lifeline after a year.
 If you’re active, travel often, or have a wandering loved one, this medical alert system may be worth the price.

-Read our full review of Philips Lifeline to learn more.
+Read our full review of Lifeline to learn more.

 LifeFone